FlaAI/hugo/content/publication/TSFool/index.md

 ---
-title: 'TSFool: Crafting Highly-imperceptible Adversarial Time Series through Multi-objective Black-box Attack to Fool RNN Classifiers'
+title: 'TSFool: Crafting Highly-Imperceptible Adversarial Time Series through Multi-Objective Gray-Box Attack'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here